-Type of Benefit Description of Benefit Copay None Birthing Center Services Covers birthing services provided by a licensed birthing center.
-Services Rendered by a Certified Nurse Midwife Covers prenatal services and birthing services rendered in a licensed birthing center.
+Type of Benefit Description of Benefit Сорау Birthing Center Services Covers birthing services provided by a licensed birthing center.
+None Services Rendered by a Certified Nurse Midwife Covers prenatal services and birthing services rendered in a licensed birthing center.
 None or Physician in a Licensed Birthing Center CHIP Perinate Newborn members: Covers services rendered to a newborn immediately following delivery.
-Durable Medical Equipment \$20,000 twelve (12) month period limit for DME . ,

 Durable Medical Equipment (DME), Prosthetic Devices and Disposable Medical Supplies \$20,000 twelve (12) month period limit for DME, prosthetics, devices and disposable medical supplies (diabetic supplies and equipment are not counted against this cap).
-Services include DME (equipment which can withstand repeated use and is primarily and customarily used to serve a medical purpose, generally is not useful to a person in the absence of illness, injury or disability, and is appropriate for use in the home), including devices and supplies that are medically necessary and necessary for one or more activities of daily living and appropriate to assist in the treatment of a medical condition, including:

-- Orthotic braces and orthotics. - Dental devices. - Prosthetic devices such as artificial eyes, limbs, braces and external breast prostheses. - Prosthetic eyeglasses and contact lenses for the management of severe ophthalmologic disease. - Hearing aids. - Diagnosis-specific disposable medical supplies, including diagnosis-specific prescribed specialty formula and dietary supplements.
+Services include DME (equipment which can withstand repeated use and is primarily and customarily used to serve a medical purpose, generally is not useful to a person in the absence of illness, injury or disability, and is appropriate for use in the home), including devices and supplies that are medically necessary and necessary for one or more activities of daily living and appropriate to assist in the treatment of a medical condition, including: Copays do not apply. • Orthotic braces and orthotics.
+Dental devices.
+Prosthetic devices such as artificial eyes, limbs, braces and external breast prostheses. • Prosthetic eyeglasses and contact lenses for the management of severe ophthalmologic disease. • Hearing aids.
+Diagnosis-specific disposable medical supplies, including diagnosis-specific prescribed specialty formula and dietary supplements.